standardnotes/docs/docs/self-hosting/legacy-migration.md

 ## Preparing a database dump

 If you have previously self-hosted your setup with our legacy Syncing Server, you will need to first dump the data from your existing database.
-There are two ways to do this depending on wether you had a separate database or the one we provided with our Docker setup.
+There are two ways to do this depending on whether you had a separate database or the one we provided with our Docker setup.

 ### Database from Docker setup